ros/class_loader/QUALITY_DECLARATION.md

 ## Dependencies [5]

-`class_loader` has run-time and build-time dependencies that need to be considered for this declaration.
+Below are evaluations of each of `class_loader`'s run-time and build-time dependencies that have been determined to influence the quality.

+It has one "buildtool" dependency, which does not affect the resulting quality of the package because it does not contribute to the public library API.

+It also has several test dependencies, which do not affect the resulting quality of the package because these are only used to build and run test code.

 ### Direct Runtime ROS Dependencies [5.i]/[5.ii]

-- console_bridge_vendor
-- rcpputils
+#### `console_bridge_vendor`

+The `console_bridge_vendor` package provides a wrapper around `console_bridge`, providing nothing but a dependency on `console_bridge` on some systems.
+On others, it provides an [ExternalProject](https://cmake.org/cmake/help/latest/module/ExternalProject.html) build of `console_bridge`.

+It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros2/console_bridge_vendor/blob/master/QUALITY_DECLARATION.md).

+#### `rcpputils`

+The `rcpputils` package provides an API which contains common utilities and data structures needed when programming in C++.

+It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros2/rcpputils/blob/master/QUALITY_DECLARATION.md).

 ### Direct Runtime non-ROS Dependency [5.iii]

- - libconsole-bridge-dev

-It has one "buildtool" dependency, which do not affect the resulting quality of the package, because they do not contribute to the public library API.
-It also has several test dependencies, which do not affect the resulting quality of the package, because they are only used to build and run the test code.
+#### `libconsole-bridge-dev`

+The [libconsole-bridge-dev](https://github.com/ros/console_bridge/) is a ROS-independent, pure CMake (i.e. non-catkin and non-rosbuild package) that provides logging calls that mirror those found in rosconsole, but for applications that are not necessarily using ROS.

+It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros/console_bridge/blob/master/QUALITY_DECLARATION.md).

 ## Platform Support [6]